Realizing stock market crashes: stochastic cusp catastrophe model of returns under the time-varying volatility: Introduction

 \section{Introduction}

 Financial inefficiencies such as under- or over-reactions to information as causes of extreme events in the stock markets are attracting researchers across all fields of economics.
 In one of the recent contributions, \citet{Levy2008} highlights the endogeneity of large market crashes as a result of a natural conformity of investors with their peers and the heterogeneity of investors' population.
 The stronger the conformity and homogeneity across the market, the more likely is the existence of multiple equilibria in the market, which is a prerequisite for a market crash to happen. \citet{GeLe1990} present a model sharing the same notions as \citet{Levy2008} in terms of effect of small changes when market is close the crash point as well as the volatility amplification signaling.
 In another work, \citet{LeLeSo1994} take into consideration the signals produced by dividend yields and assess the effect of computer trading being blamed for making the market more homogeneous and thus contributive to uprise of a crash. \citet{Kleidon1995} summarizes and compares several older models from the turn of 1980s and 1990s, and \citet{BaVe2003} propose a model based on rational but uninformed traders, who can unreasonably panic.
-In this approach, again, abrupt declines in stock prices can happen even without any real change of underlying fundamentals.
-Finally, an important strand of literature documenting precursory patterns and log-periodic signatures even years before largest crashes in the modern history occurred and advocates that crash has an endogenous origin in the `crowd' behavior and interactions of many agents \citep{SoJo1998b,JoLeSo2000,Sornette2002,Sornette2004}.
+In this approach, again, abrupt declines in stock prices can happen even without any real change of underlying fundamentals. \citet{Lux1995} links the phenomena of market crashes to the process of phase transition from thermodynamics and models the emergence of bubbles and crashes as a result of herd behavior among heterogeneous traders in speculative markets.
+Finally, a strand of literature documenting precursory patterns and log-periodic signatures even years before largest crashes in the modern history advocates that crash has an endogenous origin in the `crowd' behavior and interactions of many agents \citep{SoJo1998b,JoLeSo2000,Sornette2002,Sornette2004}.
 Compared to commonly shared beliefs, Didier Sornette and his colleagues argue that exogenous shocks can only serve as triggers, not as the direct causes of crashes and that large crashes are `outliers'.